Dynamical phase transitions in quantum spin models with antiferromagnetic long-range interactions: Model and its equilibrium physics

 This domain-wall binding effect is also present in the AF-TFIC, but there is additionally domain-wall repulsion, depending on the type of single-domain state considered.
 As depicted in Fig.~\ref{fig:statics}(a), we can define in the cases of both the FM-TFIC and the AF-TFIC two kinds of single-domain states: \textit{dipole} excitations, where the domain in between the two domain walls is of an even length $M$, and \textit{monopole} excitations when $M$ is odd.
-In order to better understand how these two types of excitations behave under FM or AF interactions, it is useful to consider the low-energy regime of the system in Eq.~\eqref{eq:H} by mapping it onto the two-kink model.\cite{Coldea2010,Rutkevich2010,Liu2019} Inherently, the latter restricts the Hilbert space to just single-domain states, which is a valid approximation when $\lvert h\rvert\ll\lvert J\rvert/\mathcal{K}_\alpha$ in Eq.~\eqref{eq:H}.
-These states can be denoted $\ket{j,M}$, where $j$ indicates the spatial position of the first site of the domain of length $M$.
-As such, the state $\ket{j,M}$ has its spins on sites $j$ up to $j+M-1$ all flipped with respect to a ground state of Eq.~\eqref{eq:H} at zero transverse-field strength.
-This ground state is doubly degenerate for $\alpha>0$, and is thus one of two possible N\'eel states in the case of AF interactions, or a fully $z$-up or $z$-down polarized state when the interactions are FM; see Fig.~\ref{fig:statics}(a).
-It is also evident that at zero strength of the transverse field, the states $\ket{j,M}$ are eigenstates of Eq.~\eqref{eq:H}.
-The two-kink Hamiltonian can thus be written as
+In order to better understand how these two types of excitations behave under FM or AF interactions, it is useful to consider the low-energy regime of the system in Eq.~\eqref{eq:H} by mapping it onto the two-kink model\cite{Coldea2010,Rutkevich2010,Liu2019} (see Appendix~\ref{sec:kink}).
+Inherently, the latter restricts the Hilbert space to just single-domain states, which is a valid approximation when $\lvert h\rvert\ll\lvert J\rvert/\mathcal{K}_\alpha$ in Eq.~\eqref{eq:H}.
+The energetic cost of a single-domain state with respect to the corresponding ground state of Eq.~\eqref{eq:H} at zero transverse-field strength is given by the \textit{domain potential}

-The terms $\propto h$ correspond to the growth or shrinking of the domain via a magnetic-field induced spin-flip.
-The energetic cost of $\ket{j,M}$ with respect to the corresponding ground state of Eq.~\eqref{eq:H} at zero transverse-field strength is given by the \textit{domain potential}